hzi-bifo/corona_protein_dynamics/README.md

 1. `Pip subprocess error`, `CondaEnvException: Pip failed` when creating the env

-   Please make sure you don't have `defaults` in `~/.condarc` file
+   We recommend to use `micromamba`.
+And please make sure you don't have `defaults` in `~/.mambarc`, `~/.condarc` files.

 2. `mktemp: failed to create directory via template` when running the singularity container

    Check if the directory defined in the `TMPDIR` environmental variable has writable permission for you.
+This error occurs usually when you are using a old version of singularity or apptainer version 1.
+Please install newer version of singularity with `micromamba install singularity=3.8.6`.

 3. convert command not found